flow-storm/flow-storm-async-flow-plugin/Readme.md

 After the messages are loaded you should be able to **double-click** on a channel in the graph representation to see the messages in the bottom panel.

+**Important: the messages showing on each edge are the messages as received in the input channels of the receiving process, not as they are leaving the sending process.**

 Double clicking on any of these messages should take you to the code stepper right before that message is going to be processed.